 Google to make tablet apps more visible in Play Store starting Nov.
-21Alex Wagner - Deputy Managing Editor, News Desk
+21Alex Wagner - Editorial Director of News and Content

 Tablet-specific apps have long been a hot topic in the world of Android.
 It used to be that the majority of tablet apps were simply phone apps resized for a larger display, which can often lead to a less-than-stellar user experience.
 Google has been working quite a bit lately to improve the Android tablet app situation, and earlier this year the company added a "Designed for tablets" section to the Google Play Store that was meant to highlight software that followed its tablet design guidelines.
 Now the company is planning to make another big change in the hopes that it'll push even more developers to create tablet-optimized apps.